 Madaba City of Mosaics After The Church And The Map Of Madaba

 Madaba City of Mosaicsa can keep mosaic lovers busy for days.
 Most of those which have been uncovered however, cannot and should not be compared to the Map of Madaba.
 Nonetheless, they are all beautifully unique, and many of them have helped to trace the area’s heritage all the way back to the Early Bronze Age.

 When you’ve seen all the mosaics you want to see, a short journey southwest of the city will take you the region’s famous Hammamat Ma’In thermal mineral springs, popular with tourists and locals alike.
 The water at the springs is just the right temperature to help you relax, and it’s a rich source of minerals which are believed to have therapeutic properties.

 Some tourists spend a few days here to take advantage of the thermal springs and then continue on to Bani Hamida to sample some of the area’s world famous woven textiles.
 While the area is now best known for its woven products, it was once famous for breeding horses.
 Like many other parts of Jordan, this region too is steeped in history and well worth a visit.

 Explore the Best of Egypt and Jordan

 Reading about famous historical sites is one thing, but actually visiting them is a different thing altogether.
-You can book you tour of a lifetime right now by visiting our Egypt and Jordan Tours, where you’ll see just one of the many tours we offer that include a visit to Madaba City of Mosaics.
+You can book you tour of a lifetime right now by visiting our Egypt and Jordan Tours page, where you’ll see just one of the many tours we offer that include a visit to Madaba City of Mosaics.